SELECT Query Syntax

 SELECT LAST_NAME, FIRST_NAME, Sum(RBI) AS SumOfRBI, Count(*) AS Seasons FROM STATS GROUP BY LAST_NAME, FIRST_NAME;

 Note: In actuality, this query would over count the seasons played for players who switched teams mid-season (e.g., Mark McGwire was traded in the middle of 1997 and has a separate record in the STATS table for each team).
 We'll account for this problem using a sub-query later in the lesson.

 The purpose of the ORDER BY clause is to specify how the output of the query should be sorted.
 Any number of fields can be included in this clause, so long as they are separated by commas.
 Each field can be followed by the keywords ASC or DESC to indicate ascending or descending order.
 If this keyword is omitted, the sorting is done in an ascending manner.
 The query below sorts the seasons in the STATS table from the best RBI total to the worst:

 SELECT PLAYER_ID, YEAR, RBI FROM STATS ORDER BY RBI DESC;

 That concludes our review of the various clauses found in SELECT queries.
 You're likely to memorize much of this syntax if you're called upon to write much SQL from scratch.
-However don't be afraid to use the Access query builder or other GUIs as an aid in producing SQL statements.
+However, don't be afraid to use the Access query builder or other GUIs as an aid in producing SQL statements.
 I frequently take that approach when writing database-related PHP scripts.
-Even though the data are actually stored in a MySQL database, I make links to the MySQL tables in Access and use the query builder to develop the queries I need.
+Even though the data is actually stored in a MySQL database, I make links to the MySQL tables in Access and use the query builder to develop the queries I need.
 That workflow (which we'll explore in more depth later in the course) is slightly complicated by the fact that the flavor of SQL produced by Access differs slightly from industry standards.
 We'll discuss a couple of the important differences in the next section.